solus-project/ypkg/man/package.yml.5.md

 `ypkg-build(1)` uses the YAML file format.
 However, this is a very specialised flavour of YAML with very specific extensions and types.

+`Types`

+Some of the specialised types expected by `package.yml(5)` are explained below.

+* `dict(s)`

+    This is a set of one or more `key`:`value` mappings.
+These are always in a list format.

+* `multimap`

+    This is a `key`:`value` mapping where the `key` is IMPLICIT.
+That is to say, it is acceptable to omit the key.
+A single value passed as the `value` will set the implicit key's component.

+    In all instances the implicit key is the `main package`.
+The `multimap` format can accept a list instead of a string as a value, and each item in that list also follows the implicit key policy.

+    For each item in the list, if the `key` is EXPLICIT, by using `dict` style `key`:`value` mapping, then the key specified will be used.

+    Within `ypkg(1)`, that key is always a package name.
+This name should be the shortform name, not the fully qualified name, i.e the subpackage name without the `name` prefix.

+    This allows a general key to accept sane defaults, but also allows the key to be extended to override attributes of a subpackage.

 `Keys`

 * `name` [string]